 course before honing his fiddle style in Limerick under master musicians.

 Also joining Daymark for this show will be Dan Faiella, a New Hampshire guitarist who has performed at key New England venues and festivals

 including Boston’s Club Passim, the Boston Celtic Music Festival, and the New England Folk Festival.

-As always, if you feel inclined to bring a refreshment for our intermission table it makes our afternoon together all the merrier.
+As always, if you feel inclined to bring a refreshment for our intermission table it makes our evening together all the merrier.